Dybala, Cuadrado Fire Juventus Top Against 10-man Brescia - UrduPoint

 "We did what we had to do," said Juve coach Maurizio Sarri, whose side had lost two of their previous three games.

-Juventus move three points clear of Inter, with Lazio a further point back in third ahead of the pair's huge encounter at the Stadio Olimpico in Rome later on Sunday.
+Juventus move three points clear of Inter, with Lazio a further point back in third ahead of the pair's huge encounter at the Stadio Olimpico in Rome.

 Cristiano Ronaldo was rested for Sunday's game in Turin, but veteran defender Giorgio Chiellini returned after a long injury layoff.